This article welcomes anyone that wants to help with translations or contributions.

 This channel also allows to control its frequency (enabling to produce different musical notes from the same sample) and volume.

-Games have a maximum size of 32 KB, this is due to the limited address space available, but if the cartridge uses a Memory Bank Controller it can reach bigger sizes, the biggest cartridge found was 1 MB.
-They can include a real time clock and an external battery along with SRAM to hold saves.
+Games are written in assembly and they have a maximum size of 32 KB, this is due to the limited address space available.
+However, with the use of a Memory Bank Controller (mapper), games can reach bigger sizes.
+The biggest cartridge found in the market has a 1 MB ROM.

 That being said, the boot process is as follows:

 Interestingly enough, the Nintendo logo displayed on the screen is not cleared from VRAM, so games can apply some animation and effects to introduce their own logo.

 More anti-piracy measures can be implemented inside games, like checking the SRAM size (it’s normally bigger in Bootlegs) and checksumming the ROM at random points of the game.